romangrubic/Snoop-Adverts-Flask/README.md

 * Add advert
   - User can add advert by typing all the required information that are neccssary to present the advert.
    All fields are required and have to filled by the requirements.
 By pressing submit button, advert will be saved to database and presented in Marketplace.

+* Access key
+  - On adding advert, user will be asked to put in "Access key" which will then be used for deleting or editing advert.
+It is made as a security measure from unauthorized deleting or editing on the site.

 * Adverts cards
   - Once the user searches or visits Marketplace, adverts will be presented in cards.
 User can see image of the advert and bellow it